sooriyasoni/blokur_task/README.md

 About:
-This is an under devlopment light weight application using NodeJS and ReactJS to let IT employees to keep their professional profile updated with the skills.
+Blokur task application using NodeJS and ReactJS to  to keep use api of spotify and build rest service.

 Technologies :
-NodeJS (ExpressJS), MongoDB Atlas, ReactJS, Redux.
+NodeJS (ExpressJS), ReactJS.

 How to run the app:
 To run the application just use following command